riferrei/ccloud-workshop/README.md

 ## Exercise 03: Producing and Consuming Claims using Java

-In this exercise, you will clone this repository to use the source-code written in Java to interact with your cluster.
-The code contains examples of native Java applications that relies on Kafka's client API to produce and consume records.
+In this exercise, you will use the source-code from this repository to interact with the cluster running on Confluent Cloud.
+The code contains examples of Java applications that relies on Kafka's client API to produce and consume records.
 The records created in this exercise will be used later on the workshop.
 The estimated time to complete this exercise is of **45 minutes**.

 - **Step 01**: Log in into [Confluent Cloud](https://confluent.cloud/login) using your credentials.
   ![Log In](images/exer01/step01.png)
-- **Step 02**: Select the environment "confluent-workshop" to access the environment.
+- **Step 02**: Select the environment "ccloud-workshop" to access the environment.
-- **Step 03**: Click in the cluster "confluent-workshop" to access the cluster.
+- **Step 03**: Click in the cluster "ccloud-workshop" to access the cluster.
   ![Continue](images/exer02/step03.png)
 - **Step 04**: Click on the tab *CLI and Client Configuration* to access the client management.
 - **Step 05**: Click on the tab *Java Client* to access the Java client management.